Tarmac Group

-The company was founded in 1903 by Edgar Purnell Hooley after he patented the road surfacing material tarmac in 1901.
-The company was formerly listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
-In July 1999, Tarmac demerged its construction and professional services businesses under the name Carillion; the Tarmac building materials business was acquired by Anglo American later that year.

-In 2010, the group was separated into Tarmac Limited and Tarmac Building Products.
-Anglo American merged Tarmac Limited with the United Kingdom assets of Lafarge in 2013 to form a 50:50 joint venture, Lafarge Tarmac (now Tarmac Holdings).
+During July 1999, Tarmac demerged its construction and professional services businesses under the name Carillion; shortly thereafter, the Tarmac building materials business was acquired by Anglo American.
+In 2010, Tarmac Group was separated into Tarmac Limited and Tarmac Building Products.
+Three years later, Anglo American merged Tarmac Limited with the British-based assets of Lafarge to form a 50:50 joint venture, Lafarge Tarmac (now Tarmac Holdings).
 Tarmac Building Products was subsequently sold to Lafarge Tarmac in 2014.